opensci/blog.opensci.info/_posts/2014-09-29-PLoS-ALM-Charts-Google-Fusion-Tables.md

 [query]: https://www.google.com/fusiontables/exporttable?query=SELECT%20title%2C%20crossref%2C%20scopus%2C%20pubmed%20FROM%201zkfQ7rtG9UI5a8rPDk2bpD6d0QbgP63h2v2l9YzW%20WHERE%20publication_date%20%3E%3D%20%272013-01-01%27%20AND%20publication_date%20%3C%20%272014-01-01%27%20ORDER%20BY%20crossref%20desc%20LIMIT%2010

-To test make testing queries during development easier, use the [Hurl.it HTTP Request tool][querytest].
+To make testing queries during development easier, use the [Hurl.it HTTP Request tool][querytest].

 [querytest]: http://www.hurl.it/?url=www.google.com/fusiontables/exporttable&method=get&args=%7B%22query%22%3A%5B%22SELECT%20title%2C%20crossref%2C%20scopus%2C%20pubmed%20FROM%201zkfQ7rtG9UI5a8rPDk2bpD6d0QbgP63h2v2l9YzW%20WHERE%20publication_date%20%3E%3D%20%272013-01-01%27%20AND%20publication_date%20%3C%20%272014-01-01%27%20ORDER%20BY%20crossref%20desc%20LIMIT%2010%22%5D%7D

 # Google Charts #

-Now that we have a working query, we can display the results using the Google Charts.
-Because of the tight integration between Fusion Tables and Charts, the query can be written directly in the Javascript code.
+Now that we have a working query, we can display the results using Google Charts.
+Because of the tight integration between Fusion Tables and Charts, the query can be passed directly as a Javascript parameter.

 [drawchartdemo]: https://developers.google.com/chart/interactive/docs/fusiontables
 [drawchart]: https://developers.google.com/chart/interactive/docs/reference#google.visualization.drawchart

-> Fusion Tables query is written directly in Javascript

 Using this [sample code][drawchartdemo] we can visualize our data by modifying a few lines of the [`drawChart()`][drawchart] function.

+> Modifying a few lines from the sample code creates a chart with our data

 {% highlight javascript linenos hl_lines="4 8 9 10" %}
 google.visualization.drawChart({